Detox Your Home: The Bedroom

 If you’re redecorating your bedroom, here’s a few more tips to help keep the toxins down:

-- Choose low or no VOC paint, or eco friendly wallpaper
+- Choose low or no VOC paint or eco friendly wallpaper.

-- Go with wooden floors rather than carpet, which can harbour all sorts of dust, germs and toxins.
+- Go with wooden floors rather than carpet, which can harbour all sorts of dust, germs, and toxins.
 Choose a natural fibre rug instead.

-- Look for natural fabrics for curtains and blinds
+- Look for natural fabrics for curtains and blinds.

-This is where you spend most time, so it’s worth prioritising your bedding and mattress.
+This is where you spend the most time, so it’s worth prioritising your bedding and mattress.
 Go with organic cotton bedding if you can.
-If you can't get organic, or can't afford it, go natural with 100% linen or cotton and make sure that you wash it a couple of times in an eco laundry powder before you sleep in it for the first time.
+If you can't get organic, or can't afford it, go natural with 100% linen or cotton, and make sure that you wash it a couple of times in an eco laundry powder before you sleep in it for the first time.

 Change your bedding regularly.
-Your sheets collect dust mites, skin cells, sweat and bacteria, so it's important that you change them at least every couple of weeks.
+Your sheets collect dust mites, skin cells, sweat, and bacteria, so it's important that you change them at least every couple of weeks.

 When you change the sheets, hang your doona and pillows outside in the sunshine to naturally bleach and disinfect.
 The bonus is that they smell so good when you bring them in!